wisk/medusa/README.rst

 If you do not wish to install the various dependencies on your system, you can use this docker image instead.
-Even though it is working out of the box, you may want to customize it to suit your needs or for added security (e.g. restrict ssh access to public key authentication only).
+Even though it is working out of the box, you may want to customize it to suit your needs (e.g. public key authentication).

 Build the Medusa container
 --------------------------